dom-kufel/dom-s-kufel.github.io/blog/_posts/2023-01-01-toric_code.md

 Working in the field of quantum technologies I often chat to people from a variety of quantum-focused fields.
 A weird thing happens if people from traditionally different communities talk about the same stuff.
 This is how I have first heard about the toric code: both condensed matter and quantum error correction people spoke about it a lot.
 After I started reading about the toric code, I soon discovered why people talk about it so much: toric code is a paradigmatic example for both topological quantum error correction and topological order in condensed matter.
 More broadly, toric code, nicely links topology to many-body quantum systems and displays some striking connections between quantum matter and information.
 Curious!

-In this blogpost I would like to approach toric code from a slightly more condensed matter angle discuss few basic properties of a toric code model, viewing it from condensed matter perspective (since quantum error correction view of it is somewhat more well-known).
+In this blogpost I would like to approach toric code from a condensed matter angle and discuss its (somewhat confusing) properties such as long-range entanglement (yet $$0$$ correlation length!) and connections to a wider class of so-called quantum spin liquids - models which recently came within reach of the experiments.
 Stay tuned: I promise there are few cute ideas along the way.

 - Table of Contents
 {:toc .large-only}

 *[weird]: Read: interesting
 *[plaquettes]: Fancy term for each of the little squares in the lattice.
-[^1]: Note that some people (see e.g., <a href="#wenchenbook">*[Zeng et al. (2015)]*</a> define $$A_v$$ operators as products of Pauli $$Z$$ operators; and $$B_p$$ operators as products of Pauli $$X$$ - this is just the matter of convention and does not change the physics in any essential way.
+[^1]: Note that some people (see e.g., <a href="#wenchenbook">*[Zeng et al. (2015)]*</a> define $$A_v$$ operators as products of Pauli $$Z$$ operators; and $$B_p$$ operators as products of Pauli $$X$$ - this is just the matter of convention and does not change the physics in any essential way (since it corresponds to simply swapping $$X$$'s with $$Z$$'s i.e. a change of basis by conjugating all qubits with the Hadamard gate).
+[^2]: Terminology comment: Hamiltonian containing of Pauli strings which are mutually commuting (as above) is often called stabilizer Hamiltonian - language coming from error correction - more on this later
+[^3]: I.e. the eigenbasis of the Pauli $$Z$$ operator.

 ## Toric code basics

-In the simplest realization, toric code is a model of qubits (e.g., spins-1/2) placed on the links of the 2D square lattice with periodic boundary conditions (thus making a torus).
+In the simplest realization, toric code is a model of qubits (two-level systems) placed on the links of the 2D square lattice with periodic boundary conditions (thus making a torus).
 We define the <a id="eq:H_TC">Hamiltonian</a> for the system to be
 \begin{equation}
 H = -\sum_v A_v - \sum_p B_p
 \end{equation}
 where $$B_p= \prod_j Z_j$$ acts on plaquettes and $$A_v = \prod_j X_j$$ acts on each of the vertices[^1].
 For later we will also define a dual lattice as the one shifted by $$[1/2,1/2]$$ vector from the “primal” one - see Fig. !!!!b.

 Our goal for now is to **find ground state(s)** of the above model.
-First, note that all the terms within the Hamiltonian mutually commute with one another i.e. $$[A_v, B_p]=0 \ \ \forall v,p$$ - you will prove it in the exercise below.
-(Terminology comment: Hamiltonian containing of Pauli strings which are mutually commuting (as above) is often called stabilizer Hamiltonian - language coming from error correction - more on this later).
-This remarkably simplifies the problem: we (i) minimize the energy of one of the sums in <a href="#eq:H_TC">Eq.
+I claim that each of the four ground states found consists of the **equal amplitude superposition of the closed loop configurations**, and that the ground states differ by which out of four topologically inequivalent loops on torus they contain.
+We will argue for this claim real quick.
+First, note that all the terms within the Hamiltonian mutually commute with one another i.e. $$[A_v, B_p]=0 \ \ \forall v,p$$ - you will prove it in the exercise below[^2].
+This remarkably simplifies the problem, and our strategy becomes: first (i) minimize the energy of one of the sums in <a href="#eq:H_TC">Eq.
 1</a> and then (ii) impose the other sum as the constraint on the choice of the ground state.

 **Exercise:** Show that for the operators defined above $$[A_v, B_p]=0 \ \ \forall v,p$$. <a href="#hint1">Hint</a>
+{:.message}

+To realize (i), for convenience, let’s work in the computational[^3] basis and pick the sum over B_p operators.
+Undoubtedly one of the states which will be an eigenstate (we are in Pauli Z basis) and minimize the energy is all $$\ket{0}$$ state.
+But by far it is not the unique state.
+It turns out that the energy is minimized for any of the states where qubits in $$\ket{1}$$ state make closed loops on a dual lattice.

+**Exercise**: Convince yourself (in drawing) that this is true.
 {:.message}

 ## Inline HTML elements